icopy-site/awesome/docs/awesome/awesome-selfhosted.md

 _Simple deployment of a mail server, e.g. for inexperienced or impatient admins._

 - [AnonAddy](https://anonaddy.com) - Open source email forwarding service for creating aliases. ([Source Code](https://github.com/anonaddy/anonaddy)) `MIT` `PHP`
+- [DebOps](https://debops.org/) - Your Debian-based data center in a box.
+A set of general-purpose Ansible roles that can be used to manage Debian or Ubuntu hosts. ([Source Code](https://github.com/debops/debops)) `GPL-3.0-only` `YAML/Ansible/Python`
 - [docker-mailserver](https://github.com/tomav/docker-mailserver) - Fullstack but simple mail server (smtp, imap, antispam, antivirus, etc.).
 Only configuration files, no SQL database.
 Keep it simple and versioned.
 Easy to deploy and upgrade. `MIT` `Docker`
 - [Excision Mail](https://github.com/Excision-Mail/Excision-Mail) - Fullstack, security focused mailserver based on OpenSMTPD for OpenBSD using ansible. `ISC` `Shell/Ansible`
 - [Inboxen](https://inboxen.org) - Inboxen is a service that provides you with an infinite number of unique inboxes. ([Source Code](https://github.com/Inboxen/Inboxen)) `GPL-3.0` `Python`